pdcavanagh/100-days-of-code/log.md

 **Link to work:** [Quote Generator](/quote/index.html)
                   [Codepen](http://codepen.io/pdcavanagh/pen/MJWqWy)

+### Day 4: January 6, 2017

+**Today's Progress**: Began a current weather app.
+Implemented API calls to HTML geolocation and OpenWeatherMap.
+Displays user's city and the current temp.

+**Thoughts:** It's always fun to start something new.
+After a long day, I dove into this project becuase it had a couple straight forward user stories and I could immediately get to work.
+I quickly created the user account with OpenWeatherMap and was able to skim over the API calls and returned JSON data to see what I would be working with as far as my data source.
+Next, I implemented the geolocation call and came across some interesting articles on best practices for requesting and utilizing a user's location.
+That should be helpful for the future.
+Lastly, I made a quick display of the city and current temp.
+There is no styling as of yet, but the guts are there.
+Extracting and displaying the data should be straight forward and will only require a quick review of JSON.
+The design aspect will probably take much longer, but I'll have fun letting possible ideas percolate.
+Signing off.

+### Day 5: January 7, 2017

+**Today's Progress**: Continued work on weather app.
+Parsed weather description and applied a title case algorithm.
+Began styling with center alignment, background weather image, and arial default font.

+**Thoughts:** I spent a bit of time understanding why my syntax wasn't correct when I was coding the algorithm to change the weather description to title case.
+I was trying to access indivial characters in a javascript string by using the bracket notation, but it wasn't working as I expected.
+Maybe this is my C habit creeping in or a misunderstanding, either way, I was able to accomplish it through the use of the charAt() function.
+I am learning little details and reminders about standard javascript objects and prototypes.
+The reinforcement is positive.
+Finished my hour with some light styling and an image of an icy Central Park bench for this frigid winter night we have here in Indiana.
+Weather in Meridian Hills is currently 12 degrees F with clear skies.

+**Link to work:** Creating individual repositories for each project.
+Will post links soon.
 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)